bibek22/blog/content/simulations/piCollision.md

 Since, only $v_1$ and $v_2$ are changing in the above equation, it makes sense to try to plot the equations with those as the coordinates.

-You can immediately see that equation $1$ is an ellipse.
-We could transform it to a circle if we redifine the coordinates in different scales - in particular if we took $\sqrt{m_1}v_1$ and
+You can immediately see that the equation is an ellipse.
+We could transform it to a circle if we redifined the coordinates in different scales - in particular if we took $x = \sqrt{m_1}v_1$ and
-$\sqrt{m_2}v_2$ as the coordinates.
+$y = \sqrt{m_2}v_2$ as the coordinates.

-We've done that below as the collisions happen adding more points as time evolves.
+That is what we've  done in the diagram above.
+State of the system on this phase diagram, which is represented by the position of black dots, changes on each collision.
+But it always remains *on* the circle.
+And we know conservation of the energy is the reason why!

 Make sure you're working with $2$ digits to see the plot on phase space.
 Anything more than that would just cover up the entire circle and serve no value.
+So, I've excluded those cases.